quantiacs/documentation/en/source/user_guide/data_futures.md

 # Futures
-Quantiacs provides data for 75 global futures contracts.
-The underlying assets are currency ratios, stock indices, bonds, and commodities from the world's futures exchanges.
+Quantiacs provides data for 75 liquid global futures contracts.
+The underlying assets are commodities (energy, metals, agricultural goods) and financial assets: stock indices, bonds and currency rates.
+In addition it provides the Bitcoin futures contract, whose history is extended back in time by patching the futures data with the Bitcoin spot data.

 ##  List of futures
 The information about available futures contracts can be obtained using: